 Have you ever thought of being in a several places at one time?
-If you couldn't decide which city in Europe is your favourite, perhaps you should come here and it might tell you which stop you should make your next visit!
+If you couldn't decide which city in Europe is your favourite, perhaps you should come here and it might give you some inspirations of your next travel destinations!
 Mini Europe is an amusement theme park in Brussels, Belgium with mini version landmarks in Europe on a 1:25 scale, you can find recognisable architectures from iconic windmill and signature tower to gorgeous gate and historical building.
-I still couldn't believe that I was once taller than a "building"!
-I love the picture of me with the miniature!
-It's one of my best memories from my Brussels trip!
+We still couldn't believe that we were once taller than a "building"!

 So, what is your favourite city in Europe?
 Pictures below are some of the signature icons in real and in miniature.
 Let's see if they did a great job on the mini version or not?

 Brandenburg Gate in Berlin, Germany